-Before checking out an evaluation, it is your responsibility to make sure that all of the pieces are present with the assessment.
+Before checking out an evaluation, it is your responsibility to make sure all the pieces are present with the assessment.

-When the assessment is returned, the instructor will carefully check the assessment and make sure all of pieces of the tool are accounted for.
+When the assessment is returned, the instructor will carefully check the assessment and make sure all the pieces of the tool are accounted for.

-Note: The signed responsibility form is your commitment to pay for any replacement parts or new assessments if returned with damaged or missing parts.
+NOTE: The signed responsibility form is your commitment to pay for any replacement parts or new assessments if returned with damaged or missing parts.